tillitis/tkey-verification/README.md

 device signature during signing *must* be used when verifying it.
 If a different signer is used then the device public key will not match even if the TKey is the same.
-A verifier must check the "tag" field and complain if its own version of the signer doesn't come from the same tag.
+A verifier must check the "tag" field and complain if it does not have a signer binary built from this tag.

 We're currently thinking that we could provide binary releases of the `tkey-verification` host program.
-The version number of this program will be the same as the tag of the signer binary that it embeds.
-This way the `tkey-verification` program itself will know if the tags differs in the `signature` file and can complain that you need to run another version.
-This is still TODO, and currently we just build the signer from main.
+The release will embed pre-built signer binaries for all tags we ever used for verifications, as well as the tag name to use for new verifications.

 We want to be compatible with the sigsum transparency log and might later post something on the log, perhaps just sha256(signature file